6.3 Borrowing: Access Without Ownership Transfer

 .s1.push('!')

-attempts to take a mutable borrow ofs1
+attempts to take an exclusive borrow ofs1

 ) are currently active.- The commented-out line represents a potential later use of